kite-org/kite/docs/plugins/quick-start.md

 # Quick Start

-This page walks through creating a Kite plugin from scratch: scaffold a project, write a page, build and package it, and install it in Kite.
+Create a plugin project with the scaffolding tool, write a React page, then package it as a `.tar.gz` archive and install it in Kite.

 ## Prerequisites

 - Node.js `^20.19.0 || >=22.12.0` and pnpm 10.x
 - An accessible Kite instance whose version satisfies the plugin's `engines.kite` range, currently `>=0.16.0` by default
-- Administrator access to install the plugin
+- Administrator access to install plugins

 ## Create a Project